gilramir/concatfile/README.md

-# concatfile
+# MultiReadSeeker
-Golang library for treating multiple files as one long file
+Golang library for treating multiple files (io.ReadSeeker) as one long file

+STILL A WORK IN PROGRESS